Epic Guide: Overnight Acatenango Volcano Hike

-I did the Acatenango volcano hike with Tropicana Hostel who I would highly recommend.
+I did the Acatenango volcano hike with Tropicana Hostel, which I would highly recommend.
 I had no issues with them and felt it was a good value for the money.

 It starts out with an 8 AM arrive to Tropicana Hostel, where you enjoy a breakfast of pancakes, eggs, and fruit on their rooftop terrace.
 You’ll also have time to rent any hiking gear or outerwear that you need (it’s $2 to rent, with a $2 deposit you’ll get back when you return.)